barrykfl-design/OT-ICS-AI-Security-Analyzer/README.md

 ---

-## The Problem Every OT Security Team Faces
+## The Problem Every OT/ICS Security Team Faces

 Industrial networks are not IT networks.
 The protocols are different, the risks are different, and the consequences of a breach — turbines tripping, pipelines stopping, substations going dark — are catastrophic.
 Yet most security teams are forced to use IT-centric tools that speak Ethernet but are blind to **Modbus**, **DNP3**, **S7comm**, and **EtherNet/IP**.